alexagedah/Derebit-Options/README.md

 # Implied Volatility Surface
-Plotting the implied volatility surface of options on the Deribit cryptocurrency derivatives exchange using machine learning techniques
+Plotting the implied volatility surface of options on the Deribit cryptocurrency derivatives exchange using machine learning techniques.

 # Steps
 - First interact with the Derebit API to get a DataFrame containing information on all the options contracts that are currently trading.
 Get this DataFrame into the correct format so it can be passed into the OptionsChain constructor